martin-eden/contents/README.md

   There are three types of my Lua code assemblies.

   First is "workshop", it is my personal Lua framework.
 Mix of different design decisions in my Lua journey.
 Contains essential pieces for all projects I've done.

   Second is "released projects".
 They are self-contained solutions having in repository all the code they need and no dead code.
 Many are experimental, some are utilitarian.
+They have "workshop" directory.

   Third is "unreleased projects".
+They don't have "workshop" directory, so you need to clone that repo if you want to tinker with them.
+They are considered WIP and so expected to grow to "released projects" and get their own "workshop" snapshot.

+  I'm
-I'm not considering them ready to be released but they are still public, I don't have any private repos.
+  not considering them ready to be released but they are still public.
   Some are abandoned/frozen, some are alive.
-If you want to try them, you need to clone "workshop" too.

   * [Workshop](https://github.com/martin-eden/workshop)
     (Since 2016-09.
 But core parts started since my Lua journey, 2013)